-- Organization is in good standing with: - Medicaid agencies and enrolled with SCDHHS as a Qualified Medicaid Provider - Medicare program - Health & Human Services Office of Inspector General (HHS-OIG) - General Services Administration (GSA, formerly EPLS) - Organization has been reviewed and approved by an accrediting body - Copy of facility's state license, as applicable - CLIA certificates are current, as applicable - Completion of a signed and dated application - Organization will be informed of the credentialing committee's decision within 60 business days of the committee meeting - Organizational provider are reassessed at least every 3 years - Inpatient/outpatient hospital providers, ambulatory surgical center providers, and end-stage renal disease clinic providers supply evidence that a survey was completed by the Department of Health and Environmental Control (DHEC) and is certified by CMS - Federally qualified health clinics (FQHC) supply evidence of Notice of Grant Award under 319, 330 or 340 of the Public Health Services Act.
+- Organization is in good standing with: - Medicaid agencies and enrolled with SCDHHS as a qualified Medicaid provider - Medicare program - HHS-OIG - GSA (formerly EPLS) - The organization has been reviewed and approved by an accrediting body. - A completed application with signature and date that includes a copy of the facility's state license, as applicable, and a current copy of Clinical Laboratory Improvement Amendments (CLIA) certificate, as applicable, must be provided. - Inpatient/outpatient hospital providers, ambulatory surgical center providers and end-stage renal disease clinic providers supply evidence that a survey was completed by the Department of Health and Environmental Control (DHEC) and is certified by CMS. - FQHCs supply evidence of Notice of Grant Award under Sections 319, 330 or 340 of the Public Health Service Act.
 FQHC providers are required to be certified by CMS.
-FQHCs providing laboratory services must supply a CLIA certificate at credentialing and re-credentialing - Rural health clinic (RHCs) providers are licensed by DHEC.
+FQHCs providing laboratory services must supply a CLIA certificate at credentialing and recredentialing. - RHC providers are licensed by DHEC.
 RHC providers must be certified by CMS.
-RHCs providing laboratory services must supply a CLIA certificate at credentialing and re-credentialing. - Alcohol and substance use clinics are licensed by DHEC - Portable X-ray providers be surveyed by DHEC.
-Portable X-ray providers are required to be certified by CMS - Stationary X-ray equipment be registered with DHEC - Physiology lab providers to be enrolled with Medicare - Mammography service facilities providers be certified by the Food and Drug Administration (FDA) - Mail order pharmacies are licensed by the appropriate state board.
-Out of state mail order pharmacy providers are required to have a non-resident South Carolina permit issued by the South Carolina Board of Pharmacy
+RHCs providing laboratory services must supply a CLIA certificate at credentialing and recredentialing. - Alcohol and substance use clinics are licensed by DHEC. - Portable X-ray providers are to be surveyed by DHEC.
+Portable X-ray providers are required to be certified by CMS. - Stationary X-ray equipment is to be registered with DHEC. - Physiology lab providers are to be enrolled with Medicare. - Mammography service facilities providers are to be certified by the FDA. - Mail order pharmacies are licensed by the appropriate state board.
+Out-of-state mail order pharmacy providers are required to have a nonresident South Carolina permit issued by the South Carolina Board of Pharmacy. - Home health service providers are to be licensed and surveyed by the DHEC.
+Home health service providers must be certified by CMS. - Long-term care facilities/nursing homes are to be surveyed and licensed under state law.
+Long-term care facilities/ nursing homes are required to be certified by DHEC.

-- Home health service providers to be licensed and surveyed by the DHEC.
-Home health service providers must be certified by CMS - Long-term care facilities/nursing homes be surveyed and licensed under state law.
-Long-term care facilities/ nursing homes are required to be certified by DHEC - All South Carolina agencies and organizations rather than each individual provider employed at the agency/ organization.
-Such agencies and organizations include: Department of Alcohol and Other Drug Abuse, Department of Mental Health, the Department of Social Services, the Department of Health and Environmental Control, local education agencies, rehabilitative behavioral health providers (public and private) and the Department of Disabilities and Special Needs.
+- Humana Healthy Horizons will credential South Carolina state agencies and organizations rather than each individual provider employed at the agency/organization.
+Such agencies and organizations include the Department of Alcohol and Other Drug Abuse, the Department of Mental Health, the Department of Social Services, the Department of Health and Environmental Control, local education agencies, rehabilitative behavioral health providers (public and private) and the Department of Disabilities and Special Needs.